Home Comfort | November 6, 2019

-The Alberta climate is known for its extremes — from bitter cold in winter to hot, dry air in the summer months.
-One thing you won’t find is a lot of humidity.
-Most parts of Alberta could be classified as semi-arid, but there is a wide variety in temperature and precipitation across the province, with generally warmer and drier conditions in the south compared to the north.
+The Alberta climate is known for its extremes — from the bitter cold in winter to hot, dry air in the summer — but one thing you won’t find is a lot of humidity!
+Most parts of Alberta could be classified as semi-arid, but there is a wide variation in temperature and precipitation across the province, with generally warmer and drier conditions in the south compared to the north.

 When we see a relative humidity of 100%, this means that the air is completely saturated with water vapour at that temperature.
 In Edmonton, a relative humidity of 60% in January, where the average low temperature dips to -16 degrees Celsius, won’t feel the same as 60% relative humidity in July, where the average high temperature is around 23 degrees Celsius.

 Sometimes humidity gets a bad rap.
-Excess moisture from high humidity is associated with wild hair (think Monica from Friends when they go to Barbados), damp towels that never dry, or, more seriously, with moisture problems such as mold and mildew.
+Excess moisture from high humidity is associated with wild hair (think Monica from Friends when they go to Barbados), damp towels that never dry, or more serious problems such as mold and mildew.

-But when the proper humidity level in your home is achieved, you’ll enjoy some great benefits.
-Home humidifiers can even help with colds!
-Additional benefits of optimal indoor humidity include:
+However, when the proper humidity level in your home is achieved, you’ll enjoy some great benefits, these include: